 "Black Tee Episode" refers to any episode in which the crew's sanity takes a severe hit.
 Possibly began with "Back and Back and Back to the Future" where John wore a black t-shirt as he experienced time skips.
 The creators tended to have John's wardrobe include a black t-shirt when it was one of those episodes.
 Epitomized by "Crackers Don't Matter".

 YoSaffBridge - The Femme Fatale who appears in two episodes and never reveals her real name.
-This name is portmanteau of the three aliases she uses.
+This name is portmanteau of the three aliases she uses in the series, coined In-Universe by Mal in "Trash".

 The show itself is often called the Mob Power Hour due to the increasing shift to the mob instead of the hospital.